Boys Town 3 kids

 Supervision & Clinical Training

 Interns receive extensive clinical training and supervision at both the Omaha and Grand Island sites.
 Interns participate in a minimum of two hours of weekly individual supervision and two hours of didactic trainings led by licensed staff.
-Supervision broadly focuses on evaluating, interpreting, and applying current psychological theory to clinical practice.
-There is also an emphasis on professional development.
+Supervision broadly focuses on evaluating presenting concerns, developing case conceptualization skills, implementing evidence-based treatment, providing consultation services, and professional development.

 Interns also attend monthly seminars that include all the Nebraska Internship Consortium of Professional Psychology (NICPP) Interns.
 These seminars provide collaboration across all consortium sites and an opportunity to learn from faculty across the NICPP sites.